 - Clean vegetables to wash dirt off.
 Remove any dark green tough outer leaves from cabbage and compost or use for another purpose.

-- Slice a cabbage head in half lengthwise, so that stem keeps each half together.
+- Slice a cabbage head in half lengthwise, so that the core keeps each half together.
 Shred each half into ¼” ribbons using v-slicer, mandoline, or chef’s knife.

-- Add spices to bowl (optionally TOAST them; see next section).
+- Add spices to bowl.
 Mix thoroughly with tongs or clean hands.

-- Squeeze the mixture with clean hands to break more cell walls and encourage more water to come out of vegetables.
+- Squeeze the mixture with clean hands or a kraut pounder to break cell walls and encourage water to come out of vegetables.

-- Pack down contents so that surface is even and flat.
+- Pack down contents so that the top surface is even and flat.

 - Place a lid or plate that fits into the container on top of the surface.
 Add a weight like a sterilized rock, a jar or glass bottle filled with water.
 OR, if using a small batch fermentation kit, add the weight(s) to the jar.